 Bring sun block, a blanket, a bucket of toys, and a soft-sided cooler, and you’re set for days and days of fun.
 Infants are easy to keep clean and well shaded with help from a pop-up shade tent, which can also provide much-needed shade breaks for the whole family, and remain fun for kids well through the preschool years (even in the living room on a rainy day at home).

-We’ve also found it very helpful to bring along an oversized plastic shopping tote (my favorite is a giant blue tote from IKEA) that we can fit all of our lightweight, bulky items into, including a bucket of sand toys, swim vests, Neat Sheet picnic blanket, snorkels, and more, and we can shake water and sand right off of it.
+We’ve also found it very helpful to bring along an oversized plastic shopping tote (my favorite is a giant blue tote from IKEA).
+We can fit all of our lightweight, bulky items into it, including a bucket of sand toys, swim vests, Neat Sheet picnic blanket, snorkels, and more, and we can shake water and sand right off of it.